 Master's programme in Energy for Smart Cities (SMCS)

-The joint master's programme in Energy for Smart Cities (SMCS) is offered by four European universities through KIC InnoEnergy.
-The world’s population is increasingly urban.
+The joint master's programme in Energy for Smart Cities (SMCS) is offered by four European universities through InnoEnergy.
+The world’s population is becoming increasingly urban.
 More than half of us now live in a city.
 More will do so in the future.
 We face new challenges in urban design, civil infrastructure and energy management.
-The programme enables you to contribute to the solution.
+This programme enables you to contribute to the solution.

 Energy for Smart Cities at KTH